MoralisWeb3/docs/docs/01-web3-data-api/evm/token-api/how-to-get-all-erc20-transactions-by-wallet.md

 }
 ```

-Congratulations 🥳 You just got all ERC20 transactions by wallet with just a few lines of code using the Moralis Token API!
+Congratulations 🥳 You just got all ERC20 transfers by wallet with just a few lines of code using the Moralis Token API!

 ## API Reference